 Nolidan notes that Barrick originally purchased the Kainantu Project for the porphyry Cu-Au potential and internal reports rank the project very highly on a global scale.
 The decision to divest the project was made for corporate rationalisation reasons based on global competition for exploration expenditure rather than geological prospectivity reasons.
 This combined with the challenging land access meant that field work and drilling was not optimally conducted (e.g. at the A1 area).
 Within the four EL's surrounding the mine area there are numerous high quality epithermal Cu-Au and porphyry prospects which were not available for land access until late in Barrick's tenure.
-Nolidan notes that Barrick's minimum target criterion was a nominal 5 million ounces, which includes all of the Kainantu vein targets.
-It is the view of Nolidan that all exploration targets in the Project remain untested or under-tested by modern exploration and that, based on the size of the identified system such a target size could indeed be possible following further work.
+It is the view of Nolidan that all exploration targets in the Project remain untested or under-tested by modern exploration.